Firm-worker hypergraphs: Matching with transferable utilities

 Let $\widetilde{X}$ be the value of (\ref{min}).
 Since each function $\mu$ from $\Psi$ partitions $N$ into coalitions from $\mathcal{I}\cup\mathcal{E}$, constraint (\ref{constraint1}) implies $\widetilde{X}\geq\overline{V}$.
 If $\widetilde{X}>\overline{V}$, there is no stable matching.
 If $\widetilde{X}=\overline{V}$, pick a vector $\widetilde{\mathbf{x}}\in \mathbb{R}^N$ that generates $\widetilde{X}$ and a function $\mu$ that generates $\overline{V}$.
 Suppose $\mu$ partitions $N$ into a set $\mathcal{S}\subset\mathcal{I}\cup\mathcal{E}$ of coalitions, then $\widetilde{X}=\overline{V}$ implies that constraint (\ref{constraint1}) for $\widetilde{\mathbf{x}}$ is binding for each $S\in\mathcal{S}$.
 We can thus construct a matching $(\mu,\mathbf{p})$ in which each agent $i\in N$ obtains utility $\widetilde{\mathrm{x}}(i)$.
 Notice that this matching is stable.
 Therefore, a stable matching exists if and only if the value of (\ref{min}) is $\overline{V}$.
 The following is the dual program where the decision variables are $\delta_S$ for $S\in \mathcal{I}\cup\mathcal{E}$.

 According to the duality theorem (see, e.g., Theorem 4.9 of \citealp{V05}), the objective functions (\ref{min}) and (\ref{max}) have the same value.
 The above argument was used in proving the Bondareva-Shapley theorem.
+The difference is that we only concern coalitions that contain at most one firm.
 We know that a stable matching exists if and only if the value of (\ref{max}) does not exceed $\overline{V}$.

 The incidence matrix of a hypergraph is a matrix whose rows and columns represent the vertices and edges of the hypergraph, respectively.
 An entry of the incidence matrix is 1 (or 0) if the vertex of the entry's row index is (resp. is not) in the edge of the entry's column index.
-A matrix is called balanced if it is the incidence matrix of a balanced hypergraph (i.e., a hypergraph without nontrivial odd-length cycle).
+A matrix is called balanced if it is the incidence matrix of a balanced hypergraph.
 If the firm-worker hypergraph is balanced, the coefficients from the left-hand side of (\ref{polytope}) form a balanced matrix.
 According to Lemma 2.1 of \cite{FHO74}, all vertices of the polytope defined by (\ref{polytope}) and (\ref{nonnegative}) are integral.
 Since the polytope is nonempty, the value of (\ref{max}) is attained by a group of integral $(\delta_S)_{S\in \mathcal{I}\cup\mathcal{E}}$ and therefore does not exceed $\overline{V}$. \end{proof}